periph/website/site/content/project/design.md

 be used by multiple users (applications) concurrently.
 This includes buses and devices connected to buses.

-Using an ambiant design is useful for the user because it can be presented by statically typed global variables.
+Using an ambient design is useful for the user because it can be presented by statically typed global variables.
 This reduces ambiguity, error checking, it's just there.